 1) What is the role of a publicist for my company?
 What does a PR firm actually do?

 2) What are the essential functions of a Public Relations agency?

-3) What is earned PR and how is earned awareness built-in public relations?
+3) What is earned PR and how is earned awareness built-in to public relations?

 4) How are media placements in top-tier publications achieved?

 5) How do publicists get paid?
 What do fee structures look like by service in public relations?

 There are still things a great media hit can do that nothing else can.
 One feature interview in the national media could result in thousands of earned media impressions for your business.
 Ruby Media Group is a New Yorked based media relations driven agency.
 Other components of public relations are important, but we believe media relations should be at the top of any strategic public relations campaign, first and foremost.
 If you are unhappy with the results you are seeing from pitching the media, it may be time to call a media relations specialist or consultant.